UtkarshRjn/csec-convener-assignment/task2/README.md

 secrets*
 ```

 I never used .gitignore so was unaware of it.
 Ok so it was a file on @jsahil730 's PC.
 I thought we had to ask for this file for this task and run [this](https://github.com/geekyuttu/csec-convener-assignment/blob/main/task2/challenge.jl) code to get the flag as output.
-After all this was more like exploring github and we had to ping OofNoicety#1900 when we get stuck :smiley: .
+After all, this was more like exploring github and we had to ping OofNoicety#1900 when we get stuck :smiley: .

 Ok that was not the case then I read the comment at the end.
-Why the colour of the comment matches with the dark background of github :weary: .
-Ok it was over now.
-I run the code on jupyter-notebook to know what each line way doing then wrote [this](https://github.com/geekyuttu/csec-convener-assignment/blob/main/task2/script.py) script to get this.
+Why the colour of the comment matches with the dark background of github :weary: (I didn't get what to do earlier because I hadn't read the comments).
+So, it was over now.
+I run the code on jupyter-notebook to know what each line was doing then wrote [this](https://github.com/geekyuttu/csec-convener-assignment/blob/main/task2/script.py) script to get this.

 ```bash
 ['f', 'l', 'a', 'g', '{', 'm', 'u', '1', 't', 'i', 'p', 'l', '3', '_', 'd', 'i', '5', 'p', '4', 't', 'c', 'h', '_', '1', 's', '_', '4', 'w', 'e', '5', '0', 'm', 'e', '}']
 ```

 Meanwhile I was also searching for random bullshits for task 3 and came to know about leetspeak.
-So numbers between letters didn't surprised me.
+So numbers between letters didn't surprise me.

 ![Screenshot from 2021-07-02 18-30-21](https://github.com/geekyuttu/csec-convener-assignment/blob/main/task2/Screenshot%20from%202021-07-02%2018-30-21.png)